As specified in RFC 2617

 The default SPN is: HTTP/<host name>, where <host name> is the canonical DNS name of the server.
 This mirrors the SPN generation logic of IE and Firefox.

-The SPN generation can be customized via command line flags.
+The SPN generation can be customized via policy settings:

-If --disable-auth-negotiate-cname-lookup is specified, the original hostname in the URL is used rather than the canonical name.
+- DisableAuthNegotiateCnameLookup determines whether the original hostname in the URL is used rather than the canonical name.
+If left unset or set to false, Chrome uses the canonical name.

-If --enable-auth-negotiate-port is specified, the port is appended to the SPN if it is a non-standard (not 80 or 443) port.
+- EnableAuthNegotiatePort determines whether the port is appended to the SPN if it is a non-standard (not 80 or 443) port.
+If set to true, the port is appended.
+Otherwise (or if left unset) the port is not used.

 For example, assume that an intranet has a DNS configuration like